LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 ### Step 3: Install Signing Certificate

-Next, the signing certificate is decoded and stored in a new keychain that is created on the agent.
-Note that we need to unlock the keychain to be accessed when archiving the application:
+Next, the signing certificate is decoded and stored in the `app-signing` keychain.
+We unlock the keychain to have access to the signing certificate when archiving the application:

 ```sh
 SIGNING_CERTIFICATE_PATH=$RUNNER_TEMP/signing_certificate.p12